Flood Zone Information

 Or, if you prefer to access the FEMA maps directly, go to this website:

 - Type in the address of your property in the area at center left and press Search.

 - Flood Map will display on the screen below and contain a dropped pin showing where your property is located within the flood zone.

 About Vertical Datum

 In an effort to reduce the effects of flooding, Congress created the National Flood Insurance Program (NFIP) in 1968.
-The Federal Emergency Management Agency updated the Flood Insurance Rate Maps (FIRMs) for Broward County in 2014.
+The Federal Emergency Management Agency updated the Flood Insurance Rate Maps (FIRMs) for Broward County.
 One of the main goals of this effort is to more accurately define the boundaries of flood hazard areas, which are determined by comparing flood elevations with digital elevation data.
 To ensure that all the elevations used are based on a common reference system, a FIRM must reference a single vertical datum.

 What is a Vertical Datum?

 A vertical datum is a set of constants that defines a system for comparing elevations.
 If someone were to measure to measure the height of the ground you are standing on, they would need a point of reference, or a zero (0.0) point, to measure from.
 But where is that zero point?
 A vertical datum establishes a consistent zero point so elevations can be compared with one another even if the elevation measurements are taken by different people at different times or in different parts of the state.